 • In-practice mentor support (recommend 1 hour per month)

-• Access to up to 6 sessions of external mentoring with a Training Hub mentor
+• Access to up to 6 sessions of independent mentoring with a Training Hub mentor

 • Monthly Education sessions